George Fife Angas: Later life, death and legacy

-Angas, by then almost 62, was met by his two sons and eldest daughter.
+Upon arriving in Adelaide in January 1851, Angas, by then almost 62, was met by his two sons and eldest daughter.
 His work on behalf of the colony was widely known and a few days later a public dinner was held in his honour.
 He found work, becoming elected as a member of the Legislative Council for the Barossa district and turned his attention towards education and other public interests.
 Being kept busy improved his health, and he was able to pay off his debts in short order.

 Angas bought Merino sheep and cattle, employing out-of work migrants on his property.
 He returned to England from 1857 to September 1859 to settle matters in his father's estate.
 He continued parliamentary work and lobbied against South Australia being given responsibility for the administration of the Northern Territory.
 He resigned in 1866, feeling that he could not fully fulfil his role, and continued to contribute to schools, churches and charities.
 His wife of 55 years died in 1867.

 In 1869 he published The History of the Newcastle-on-Tyne Sunday School Union, which was compiled by secretary William Ramage Lawson.
 Although retired from parliamentary duties, managing his property at Angaston gave him plenty to do.

 He recovered from a serious illness at 87 and died on 15 May 1879 at 90 years of age.
 He was survived by three sons, notably John Howard Angas and George French Angas, and three daughters.

 A grandson, James Angas Johnson (c.
 1842 – 19 May 1902), generally referred to as J. Angas Johnson, was one of the founding trustees of the Savings Bank of South Australia.
 His son E. Angas Johnson (1873–1951), was City Health Officer of Adelaide, and a defender of his father's reputation.

 Angas' financial contribution of some £40,000 was instrumental to the creation of South Australia.